 Mr. Swaja is a member of the General Practice Section of the Georgia Bar, as well as the Atlanta Bar Association, Construction Law Section.
 Mr. Swaja supports the firm’s commitment to pro bono representation, including the security deposit program and domestic violence program, and has litigated numerous pro bono cases in state court.

 While in law school, Mr. Swaja was a staff member of the Georgia Law Review and a member of the Student Bar Association.
 He participated in the J. Ralph Beard 1L Closing Argument Competition Round of 30 and Russell Moot Court Competition.

-Mr. Swaja has been recognized as a Georgia "Rising Star" in Construction Litigation by Super Lawyers magazine in 2015 and the four years immediately preceding.
+Mr. Swaja has been recognized as a Georgia "Rising Star" in Construction Litigation by Super Lawyers magazine in 2016 and the five years immediately preceding.